 A recent survey shows that over a third of people in the UK use herbal medicine.
 This might be surprising in a country where people have access to free healthcare.
-Even so, herbal medicines remain popular.
+Even so, these natural medicines remain popular.
 Whether they are supplied by herbalists or over-the-counter.
 The popularity of herbal remedies is at least partly because they are generally seen as being safe, natural and gentle treatments.
-They also offer support for long term or chronic degenerative conditions.
-An area that conventional medicine does not always satisfy patients.
+They also offer support for long-term or chronic degenerative conditions.
+An area of medical care in which conventional medicine often fails to satisfy patients.

 We generally trust herbal remedies because they have a long tradition of use.
 Records show that plants have provided medicine for hundreds, even thousands of years.
-Yet critics say herbal medicines do not have the same level of scrutiny as conventional drugs.
-And, so do not have the same level of evidence for use in a healthcare setting.
+Yet, critics say herbal medicines do not have the same level of scrutiny as conventional drugs.
+They say these natural remedies do not have the same level of evidence for use in a healthcare setting.

 Compare this to a clinical trial under scientific conditions, where a single herb or medicine might be given to a large number of people with the same diagnosis, regardless of the uniqueness of the patient and their needs.

-Herbalists use several herbal medicines in a formula because of the benefit of polypharmacy.
-The synergy between the active ingredients enhancing treatment, whilst minimising side-effects.
-As quoted from Aristotle “The whole is greater than the sum of the parts”.
+Herbalists use several herbal medicines in a formula because of the benefit of interactions between the plant constituents.
+The synergy between the active ingredients enhances treatment, whilst minimising side effects.
+As quoted by Aristotle “The whole is greater than the sum of the parts”.

 This synergy can also enhance the effects of conventional drugs, such as antibiotics.
 Herbal medicines alongside antibiotics demonstrate this effect.
 And can help to reduce the development of antibiotic resistance.

 So, herbal medicines have a lot to offer.
 Yet in the past, research into herbal remedies was limited.
 Mainly because there is little financial incentive to study herbal medicines.
 The financial rewards are simply not there as herbs can not be patented.

-More recently, research into herbal medicines has begun to grow.
+More recently, research into natural medicines has begun to grow.
 Several rigorous and well-designed trials are underway.
-With a suitable evidence base, herbal medicines may contribute to mainstream healthcare.
-Offering safe and effective treatments for chronic and long term conditions.
+With a suitable evidence base, plant-based medicines may contribute to mainstream healthcare.
+Offering safe and effective treatments for chronic and long-term conditions.